 To conduct in-depth research

-To tackle longer-term challenges, a broader direction for development will need to be identified.
-To accomplish this goal, interdisciplinary collaboration with participants from the Faculty of Business Administration, the Faculty of Law, the Faculty of Science and Technology, and the Faculty of Social Sciences will be formed.
-The Smart Tourism team at APAEM will adopt a systematic approach to identify the broader issue, and work with industrial and government stakeholders to produce concrete results.
+To tackle longer-term challenges, a broader direction for development needs to be identified.
+To accomplish this goal, interdisciplinary collaboration with participants will be formed.
+The Smart Tourism team at APAEM adopts a systematic approach to identify the broader issue, and work with industrial and government stakeholders to produce concrete results.